How to Uniquify Clips to Avoid Copyright Strikes

 How to Use AutoClip's Uniquify Feature

 After extracting clips, open any clip in the editor and click 'Uniquify' in the effects panel.
-AutoClip applies a preset combination of non-visible modifications — a subtle color grade, imperceptible speed adjustment, and caption layer configuration — that reduce content ID matching probability.
+AutoClip applies a preset combination of non-visible modifications.
+A subtle color grade, imperceptible speed adjustment, and caption layer configuration.
+That reduce content ID matching probability.
 You can toggle individual uniquify components on or off depending on the source content type.

 For copyrighted music content in the background audio, use the 'Replace Audio' option to swap the background track with a royalty-free alternative while preserving the voice track.
 This is the most important uniquification step for content from music-heavy source material.